An online teaching portfolio is an incredibly valuable tool for any teacher to showcase their accomplishments.

-That said, let’s check out some live examples you can use as inspiration for your own portfolio.
+That said, let’s check out some live teacher portfolio samples you can use as inspiration in crafting your own.

 What I like.
 I like the way Dr. Brown approaches teaching as a privilege.
 He considers his role of consulting college instructors as a way to give back to the profession and reach many more students than he can personally train.
 Dr. Brown’s teaching philosophy is the first thing you see on his educator page, and you can tell that he’s passionate about it.
 He focuses on student learning and development to reach the whole person, and applies that philosophy to his teaching methods — in his own words, he constantly learns as he teaches.